rocketlabtoronto/Normalization/FILE_STORAGE_STRUCTURE.md

 ## Overview

-The pipeline now saves SEC filings to organized folders to eliminate duplicate downloads between Step 1.75 and Step 2.
+The pipeline saves SEC filings to organized folders to eliminate duplicate downloads between pipeline steps.
+The new OpenAI-powered extraction workflow (Steps 1.5, 1.6, 2) provides a direct path from 10-K downloads to normalized equity class data.

 ## Folder Structure